emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom version of vidstack player. ✔️

 ***
-## Ronny Flix
-### Score: 23/26
-1. Streams load very fast. ✔️
-1. The content is 1080p+ and allows switching to lower quality. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 12 servers and some of them do auto-switch when they fail. ✔️
-1. Site does have episode auto-next (server 3). ✔️
-1. Sites UI is fine but has room for improvement. 🟡
-1. Most hosts have subtitles built in. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site has watch lists, favorites and continue watching, and they can be synced across devices. ✔️
-1. Site has AI recommendations, decent sorting, and franchise collections. ✔️
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player (can be enabled under video). ✔️

-***
 ## 7Xtream